communitiesuk/delta-common-infrastructure/docs/security/05_terraform.md

 Terraform state is stored in an S3 bucket in the same account as the infrastructure.

-TODO: Use KMS to encrypt terraform state bucket
+TODO DT-169: Use KMS to encrypt terraform state bucket

-TODO: Try and ensure state compromise would not directly compromise production (don't need to be as strict for test/staging) So remove AWS access keys/bastion SSH keys for production
+TODO DT-170: Try and ensure state compromise would not directly compromise production (don't need to be as strict for test/staging)
+  So remove AWS access keys/bastion SSH keys for production